e-gov/PH-sample-provider-python/README.md

 ## Tests

-Tests are using PG database running on docker container and fixture data inside.
+Tests are using the Postgres database running on a Docker container and fixture data inside.
     `python3 -m venv venv`
     `source venv/bin/activate`
     `pip install -r requirements.txt`